African Queer Youth Initiative: Call for Interns

 - Assist in organizing and promoting events organized by the AQYI.

-- Research relevant opportunities for LGBTIQ+ youths in Africa.
+- Research relevant opportunities for LGBT+ youths in Africa.

 - Other such administrative and official duties that may be assigned.

 Demonstrates keen interest in the work of the AQYI.